EVORA-project/evora-ontology/models/docs/Taxonomy.md

 # Class: Taxonomy (Taxonomy)

-_Science of naming, defining and classifying organisms_
+_A structured representation of data about the classification and naming of biological organisms into groups according to shared characteristics_